How to measure AI performance

 Well-defined KPIs provide clarity, focus, and a framework for evaluating success.

-Tip #1: Link AI goals to big-picture outcomes—Make sure that every AI KPI helps your company reach a strategic objective whether it’s reducing costs, increasing revenue or improving the customer experience.
+Tip #1: Link AI goals to big-picture outcomes—Make sure that every AI KPI helps to reach a strategic objective whether it’s reducing costs, increasing revenue or improving the customer experience.

 Tip #2: Ensure KPIs are SMART (Specific, Measurable, Achievable, Relevant, Time-bound)—Set clear and actionable key performance indicators to keep track of progress and objectively evaluate the AI project’s success.